SjonHortensius/FlysprayToTheBugGenieConverter/README.md

 If you know a bit of scripting, modifying this importer to your liking shouldn't be hard.
 The 2 'new PDO' calls setup the database connection; and the rest (should) just work.

 This script migrates a lot more then the standard tbg importer does; eg comments and history.
-It also supports a lot more fields.
+It also supports a lot more properties (basically anything I could find in flyspray).

 One thing I couldn't get to migrate are the passwords.
 The easiest method should be to instruct your users to reset them.

-If you want to login directly; you can hack .../thebuggenie/core/classes/TBGUser.class.php; around line no. 505; you find this block:
+If you want to login directly; you can hack .../thebuggenie/core/classes/TBGUser.class.php; around line no. 505; you'll find this block:

     elseif ($username !== null && $password !== null)
     {